|

 This arrangement allows the spider to pump digestive secretions into the captured prey and then to suck liquified food back into itself.

-Present evidence indicates that most spiders lack conventional salivary glands, these probably having evolved as venom glands.
+Present evidence indicates that spiders lack conventional salivary glands, these probably having evolved as venom glands.
 It is possible that some species have other simple enzyme-secreting glands that secrete near the oral opening but these seem to be relatively unimportant.
-In mygalomorph species the salivary glands are confined to the chelicerae but in araneomorphs they typically extend into the front part of the cephalothorax.
-They may still secrete some digestive enzymes but the major source of these are almost certainly the midgut which is the part of the digestive system posterior to the sucking stomach.
+In the more primitive mygalomorph spiders the salivary glands are confined to the chelicerae but in araneomorphs they typically extend into the front part of the cephalothorax.
+They may still secrete some digestive enzymes but the major source of these are almost certainly the midgut which is the part of the abdominal digestive system posterior to the sucking stomach.
 Immediately behind the sucking stomach the digestive tube becomes the midgut and expands into a number of blind pouches called caeca.
 These

 sometimes take up a substantial amount of space in the cephalothorax and in some species even extend down into the coxae (the first segment